alawrencequalityworks/test-automation/README.md

 `npm run checkout`

 ### Change the environment
-change environment to deb or prod in `.env` file
+change environment to dev or prod in `.env` file
-.env was used because the test was setup on a Windows machine and only .env would work
+.env was used because the test was setup on my Windows machine and only .env would work

 ### Create Reports
 `npx marge  ./report/{result_json_file_name}`

+### Babel config
+babel was used to setup the .env file so that it would be a project-wide configuration, and to make the test run smoother.